Bret-B/world_exporter/README.md

 The mod has multiple options that can be changed using Forge's configuration system.

-You can either install [Configured](https://www.curseforge.com/minecraft/mc-mods/configured) for a config GUI or edit the CLIENT configuration .toml manually: run `/config showfile worldexporter CLIENT` to get the config location and then `/reload` once changes are made and saved
+You can either install [Configured](https://www.curseforge.com/minecraft/mc-mods/configured) for a config GUI or edit the CLIENT configuration .toml manually: run `/config showfile worldexporter CLIENT` to get the config location.
+A reload of the world (or server reconnect) might be required in some cases to apply config settings after saving the file.

+Descriptions of the configuration options are provided in the config file and are also visible through Configured.

 # Renders of an Exported World